Gene's Presents Joshua Abelow: Truckload of Art

 July 11, 2026–September 12, 2026

-"Once upon a time
+Once upon a time,

-sometime ago back on the east coast,
+back on the east coast,

-in New York City, to be exact
+in New York City, to be exact –

-a bunch of artists and painters and
+a bunch of artists and painters

-sculptors and musicians and
+and sculptors and musicians

-poets and writers and dancers
+and poets and writers

-and architects
+and dancers and architects

 all started feeling real superior

-to their ego counter parts
+to their ego counterparts

-out on the West Coast
+out on the West Coast,

-so they all got together and decided
+so they all got together

-they would show those snotty surfer upstarts
+those snotty surfer upstarts

-a thing or two about the Big Apple
+a thing or two about the Big Apple,

-and they hired themselves a truck
+and they hired themselves a truck.

-It was a big spanking new white-shiny
+It was a big, spanking-new,

-chrome-plated cab-over Peterbilt
+cab-over Peterbilt

-with mud flaps, stereo, TV, AM & FM radio,
+TV, AM & FM radio,

-leather seats and a Naugahyde sleeper
+and a Naugahyde sleeper –

-All fresh with new American flag decals
+all fresh with new American flag decals

 and "ART ARK"

-printed on the side of the door
+printed on the side of the door,

 And they filled up this truck